ada-lyn/ada-lyn.github.io/index.md

 *e.g. If for a given article we have reviews from 2001 to 2015 in the US, but only from 2005 to 2015 in the UK, we will discard all reviews in the us before 2005.*

 We did pairwise comparaisons, since it is the way we have the most common data.
 You can see here the repartition of ratings in the US (on the left) versus the other countries (on the right).
-Pairwise comparaison between the other countries are available on the git repository.

 <p float="left">
   <img src="/img/countries/us_vs.gif" width="80%" />
 </p>

-**TODO CREATE A BETTER GRAPH WITH ALL IN ONE**

 We see that there is no significant difference of the ratings between countries.
 Our boxplots show that there is indeed a difference in the median, but the intervals are too large to confidently conclude anything.
 In france, germany and japan, there are products with lower average grades, but there does not seem to be a consistent bias present.
 We will therefore ignore this bias for the rest of our analysis.